When Is the Best Time To Visit San Diego?

 The Del Mar Fair

 This is a hot event that happens every year.
 The Del Mar Fair is filled with fair food, rides, and attractions.
 People from across the country come and check out this renowned fair.
-Every year there’s a different awesome theme that the rest of the booths find inspirations in.
+Every year there’s a different awesome theme that the rest of the booths find inspiration in.
 Past themes include Alice in Wonderland and the Wizard of Oz.
 In 2020, it’s all about superheroes!
 It’s sure to be a blast.

 Why Winter is a Great Time to Visit San Diego